blackducksoftware/suite-migration-tools/README.md

 ### How to export and import CC KB component approval status into the Hub

 1. Export from CC using cc-export-project-component-approvals.sh on your CC DB server
   * This script includes the psql command you should run on your CC DB server machine to generate a pipe-delimited file with all the KB components and their approval status.
   * The script creates a pipe (|) delimited CSV file with the KB components and their approval status info, along with other info
+  * The query produces one row for each project-component approval, so it is possible (likely) that the resulting CSV file will include multiple rows pertaining to the same component but with different approval status values
 1. Import the file contents to your Black Duck Hub server using code_center_component_import.py as follows using python3/pip3,

 ```